vivekuppal/transcribe/README.md

 - Response Audio

 ## Response Generation ##
-Response generation requires a paid account with an OpenAI API key. **Encouraged** or Deepgram ($200 free credits) or Together ($25 free Credits) or Azure
+Response generation requires a paid account with an API Key for an OpenAI API compatible provider like OpenAI (**Encouraged**) or Deepgram ($200 free credits) or Together ($25 free Credits) or Azure